MarcusP-P/WindowsInstall/README.md

 * Configure WSL environment (.profile)
 * Can we configure Edge (Portions that aren't synced like Search Engines, and use the selected search engine form new tab screen)
 * Can we configure Windows Settings
-  * Trackpad Tap to Click
+  * Disable Trackpad Tap to Click
   * Natural Scrolling
 * Set power settings
 * Add configuration for PowerToy Fanzy Zones screen layouts